Keski-SuomenAirsoft/ksairsoft.info/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
 This project uses TypeScript, `theme-ui` and `contentlayer`.
 The site is hosted on Vercel.

+The vision for this project is to set up a site that can easily be maintained by non-developers through markdown, while using powerful, cutting edge web technology which allows for developing performant and powerful functionality.

 ## Making changes

 ### Markdown